Kitware/CMake/Help/variable/CMAKE_MODULE_PATH.rst

 CMAKE_MODULE_PATH
 -----------------

-List of directories to search for CMake modules.

-Commands like include() and find_package() search for files in directories listed by this variable before checking the default modules that come with CMake.
+:ref:`;-list <CMake Language Lists>` of directories specifying a search path for CMake modules to be loaded by the the :command:`include` or :command:`find_package` commands before checking the default modules that come with CMake.
+By default it is empty, it is intended to be set by the project.